 Exposure to a potentially traumatic event, such as accidents, disasters, abuse or violence is quite common.
-Individual responses to trauma vary widely.
-Whereas most people will not experience long-term mental health effects after exposure to trauma, on others it may have long-lasting and diverse effects on their health and life.
+It may have long-lasting and diverse effects on a person’s health and life.

 In this course students learn about the psychological and neurobiological processes that are involved in mental health development after exposure to trauma.
-The effects of trauma will be studied in a wide array of psychopathology besides posttraumatic stress disorder, including depression, substance use, personality disorders, and suicidality.
+The effects of trauma will be studied in a wide array of psychopathology, including depression, eating disorders, psychosis, substance use, personality disorders, and suicidality.
 The impact of trauma will be reviewed over the course of life and on various life domains (i.e., identity development, emotion regulation, and cognitive and social functioning).
-This course will also cover factors related to resilience.
+This course will also cover factors related to resilience, as individual responses to trauma vary widely.
+Most people will not experience long-term mental health problems after exposure to trauma and some people even become more resilient.
 Finally, students will learn about the evidence-based guidelines for prevention, diagnostics and treatment of trauma-related psychological disorders.

 Upon completion of this course, students:

-Can explain the psychosocial and neurobiological processes after traumatic exposure and how this relates to mental health development during the life course;
+Can explain the psychosocial and neurobiological processes after traumatic exposure on how this relates to mental health development during the life course;

 Can explain the potential role of trauma in various psychological disorders and the impact of trauma on various life domains;